 - A. Two (2) persons per bedroom will be the standard for the smallest unit a family may consider. - B. A single person family shall be allocated a zero (0) or one (1) bedroom unit, and spousal/domestic partners a one (1) bedroom sized unit. - C. The subsidy standard must be applied consistently for all families of like size and composition. - D. The following principles govern the size of the unit for which a family will qualify.
-Generally, two (2) people are expected to share one (1) bedroom, except that the subsidy standards will be applied so that: - 7.
-Exceptions to the largest subsidy standards may be made in case of reasonable accommodations for a person with disabilities; - 8.
-In determining family unit size for a particular family, PHCD may grant an exception to its established subsidy standards if PHCD determines that the exception is justified by the age, sex, health, handicap, or relationship of family members or other personal circumstances; - 9.
+Generally, two (2) people are expected to share one (1) bedroom, except that the subsidy standards will be applied so that: - 1.
+Exceptions to the largest subsidy standards may be made in case of reasonable accommodations for a person with disabilities; - 2.
+In determining family unit size for a particular family, PHCD may grant an exception to its established subsidy standards if PHCD determines that the exception is justified by the age, sex, health, handicap, or relationship of family members or other personal circumstances; - 3.
 The dwelling unit must have at least one (1) bedroom or living/sleeping room for each two (2) persons.
-Children of opposite sex, over the age of six (6), may not be required to occupy the same bedroom or living/sleeping room;
+Children of opposite sex, over the age of six (6), may not be required to occupy the same bedroom or living/sleeping room; - 4.
+Persons of the same sex but different generational relationship will not be required to share the same bedroom. - 5.
+A family that consists solely of a pregnant woman (with no other members) shall be allocated a maximum of one (1) bedroom voucher;

-- 10. A family that consists solely of a pregnant woman (with no other members) shall be allocated a maximum of one (1) bedroom voucher; - 11.
-PHCD will count a child in the subsidy standard if the parent has primary custody of the child. - 12.
-A one (1) person household member with joint custody of a child/children but does not have primary custody will be granted a one (1) bedroom subsidy; - 13.
-PHCD will count a child in the subsidy standard who is temporarily away from the home because the child has been placed in foster care, kinship care, or is away at school. - 14.
-A single head of household parent shall not be required to share a bedroom with his/her child, although they may do so at the request of the family; - 15.
+- 6. PHCD will count a child in the subsidy standard if the parent has primary custody of the child. - 7.
+A one (1) person household member with joint custody of a child/children but does not have primary custody will be granted a one (1) bedroom subsidy; - 8.
+PHCD will count a child in the subsidy standard who is temporarily away from the home because the child has been placed in foster care, kinship care, or is away at school. - 9.
+A single head of household parent shall not be required to share a bedroom with his/her child, although they may do so at the request of the family; - 7.
 A live-in aide may be assigned up to one (1) bedroom if approved as a reasonable accommodation.
 The live-in aide may have PHCD-approved family member(s) live with them in the unit, as long as Housing Quality Standards (HQS) are not violated and there are no more than two people per bedroom or living/sleeping space (PIH Notice 2010-51).
 If additional family members result in violation of HQS, or do not meet eligibility requirements set forth for live-in aides, this specific live-in aide may not be approved.
-No additional bedrooms will be provided to accommodate the live-in aide's family members; - 16.
-Due to current market conditions, PHCD will issue a zero or (1) one-bedroom voucher to a single person; - 17.
+No additional bedrooms will be provided to accommodate the live-in aide's family members; - 10.
+Due to current market conditions, PHCD will issue a zero or (1) one-bedroom voucher to a single person; - 11.
 As a reasonable accommodation, an applicant or program participant family may be allowed a larger bedroom unit to accommodate a family member who requires a hospital bed or other large medical equipment.
 The equipment must be substantial in size and must be verifiable by a medical doctor as medically necessary in order to justify approval of a larger unit.
-In addition, the applicant or participant will be required to submit evidence of equipment specifications including but not limited to detailed description of equipment to include dimensions, photographs of equipment, etc. See Section 5.5 Medical Equipment. - 18.
-Effective January 1, 2024, upon the implementation of Housing Opportunity through Modernization Act of 2016 (HOTMA), PHCD will count foster children and foster adults in the subsidy standard.
-(Foster children and foster adults will be considered part of the household and therefore will be considered when determining appropriate unit size and utility allowance).
+In addition, the applicant or participant will be required to submit evidence of equipment specifications including but not limited to detailed description of equipment to include dimensions, photographs of equipment, etc. See Section 5.5 Medical Equipment. - 12.
+Effective July 1, 2025, HCD will count foster children and foster adults in the subsidy standard.